OpenPrinting/ipp-usb/ipp-usb.8.md

    * `usb-max-interfaces = N`<br>
      Don't use more that N USB interfaces, even if more is available.

+   * `zlp-send = true | false`<br>
+     Terminate outgoing transfers that a multiple of the endpoint's packet size win an extra zero length packet.

 The DELAY parameter can be specified either as an unsigned integer (in milliseconds) or as a sequence of decimal numbers with an optional fraction and a unit suffix, such as "300ms," "0.5s," or "2m30s."
 Valid